HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

    However, I _have_ already ported wingmen, and from there you could probably design your own bot solution.
 Please check the AI Wingmen FAQ for more information.

 Q: Can I use bots in my own mod?
 A: Sure.
 I would appreciate it if you asked first (contact info below), but it isn't required - just proper credit at least.
+See Use of INI Code section.

 ------
 ##8 - Useful Information for Running a Server